nbren12/personal-website/content/post/2021-version-pinning.md

 on the same library.
 What version of this library should they choose?
 Some package managers put great care into solving the dependency graph such that all version constraints advertised by any package in the installed set are satisfied.
-For instance, what if package A requires package Z of version >= 1.1 and package B requires Z of version <=2, then the tool will install any version between 1.1 and 2.
+For instance, if package A requires package Z of version >= 1.1 and package B requires Z of version <=2, then the tool will install any version between 1.1 and 2.
 This feature captures some bugs and can help ensure that the APIs used are